Wired for Sound (song): Covers

 In May 2000, Australian duo B(if)tek featuring Julee Cruise released an electronic music cover version as a single from their album 2020.
 It reached number 82 in the Australian charts.

+English alternative rock band Shed Seven recorded a cover for an unreleased Cliff Richard tribute album.
+Their version was later released on the limited edition bonus CD of their greatest hits compilation Going For Gold, released in 1999.